 Utricularia radiata ranges along the Atlantic Coast from Nova Scotia and New Brunswick south to Florida, and further inland south and west from Georgia and Tennesse to Texas, Oklahoma, and Arkansas.
 It is also disjunct to Indiana.

 Utricularia radiata is a floating-leaved aquatic plant, carnivorous by means of the tiny bladders which the genus is named for.
 The plants do not root at all, but float or hang suspended in the water column (collapsing into an unruly tangle in one's hand when lifted out of the water).
 There are two quite different types of leaves.
 The lower leaves are alternate, up to 3 cm long, and divided many times into hair-like segments, each bearing many tiny bladders.
 The upper leaves immediately below the flowering stem are in whorls of 4-7, 1-4 cm long, and obviously inflated, and serve as "floats" so that the infloresence rides above the water surface.
 The flowers are yellow and 2-lipped, the lower lip 3-lobed, and occur on erect stalks in groups of (1) 3-4 (5) (Garrett et al 2000).

 This species is most easily identified when in flower.

 Utricularia inflata is the only other species of bladderwort in New York with inflated whorls of leaves.
 It is a larger or more robust plant in most respects.
 The floats (pedicels) are 3-8 cm long, there are (3) 9-14 (18) flowers per infloresence, and the flowering stalk bends downward.

 Utricularia radiata flowers from mid-June through September.

-The time of year you would expect to find Small Floating Bladderwort vegetative and flowering in New York.
+The time of year you would expect to find Small Swollen Bladderwort vegetative and flowering in New York.